gabrieldinse/NeatEngine/README.md

 ./Scripts/build.sh Debug FlappySpaceship
 ```

+This will be default run the unit tests after building.

 ## Examples
 ### Flappy Spaceship
 This is a simple implementation of a Flappy Bird-like game, meant to test the 2D rendering and check the ECS/events usage experience.